ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/counters/overview.dotnet.markdown

    * Voting results
    * Any event related to the document

+* Counters interact with and can trigger other RavenDB features.
+ To find out how to use counters with other features, read [Counters and Other Features](../../../client-api/session/counters/counters-and-other-features).

 * Create and manage Counters using API methods, or through the [Studio](../../../studio/database/documents/document-view/additional-features/counters).

 * In this page: